WHAT IS LIPEDEMA?

 - Disproportion in shape, with a narrow waist and larger hips and thighs

-- Fatty tissue stops at ankles or wrist not affecting the hands or feet
+- Fatty tissue stops at the ankles or wrists, not affecting the hands or feet

 - Pain and discomfort in the affected limbs

-- Affected area feels different, cooler, softer and can appear dimpled like an orange or mattress.
+- The affected area feels different, cooler, and softer and can appear dimpled like an orange or mattress.